j4ckd4n/SocPuppet/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or new feature to be added to Sooty
+about: Suggest an idea or new feature to be added to SocPuppet
 title: ''
 labels: ''
 assignees: ''